Skip to main content

 • Time: 1-2 weeks

-• After registration you receive the official document confirming ownership (Nota Simple)
+• After registration, you receive an official document confirming ownership (Nota Simple)

-The same process also applies in other cities in Spain, which you can read about on our Globihome blog.
+The same process is also in other cities in Spain, which you can read about on our Globihome blog.

 Taxes and costs when buying property in Costa Blanca

-Aerial view of Costa Blanca property in Calpe: high-rise buildings, beaches and the distinctive Peñón de Ifach rock
+Aerial view of a Costa Blanca property in Calpe: high-rise buildings, beaches, and the iconic Peñón de Ifach rock

-Costs of buying a resale property in Costa Blanca
+Costs of buying property on the secondary market in Costa Blanca

-The main tax when buying resale properties in Costa Blanca is the transfer tax ITP (Impuesto de Transmisiones Patrimoniales), whose rate in the province of Alicante is 10% of the purchase value.
-This constitutes a significant part of the total transaction costs.
+The main tax when buying used property in Costa Blanca is the property transfer tax ITP (Impuesto de Transmisiones Patrimoniales), whose rate in the province of Alicante is 10% of the purchase price.
+This makes up a significant part of the total transaction costs.

-At Globihome we recommend hiring an independent lawyer specializing in real estate although formally optional.
-Such services usually cost 1500-3000 euros.
-The lawyer will carry out a detailed legal check of the property, verify encumbrances, outstanding taxes and compliance with planning regulations, which can protect the buyer from serious problems in the future.
+At Globihome, we recommend hiring an independent lawyer specializing in real estate although it is formally optional.
+Such services usually cost 1500-3000 euro.
+The lawyer will carry out a detailed legal verification of the property, check encumbrances, outstanding taxes and compliance with zoning plans, which can protect the buyer from serious problems in the future.

-Costs of buying a new-build property (from a developer) in Costa Blanca
+Costs of buying property on the primary market (from the developer) in Costa Blanca

-The procedure for purchasing property in Costa Blanca directly from a developer involves a slightly different structure of taxes and fees.
-Instead of the ITP tax, when buying new apartments you pay VAT (IVA) in at a rate of 10% of the purchase price.
+The procedure for buying property in Costa Blanca directly from the developer involves a slightly different structure of taxes and fees.
+Instead of the ITP tax, when buying new apartments you pay VAT tax (IVA) at a rate of 10% of the purchase price.
 This rate applies to residential properties, while commercial properties are subject to a higher VAT rate of 21%.

-Additionally, when purchasing new properties in Spain, there is also AJD stamp duty (Actos Jurídicos Documentados), the rate is 1.5% of the value stated in the notarial deed.
+Additionally, when buying new properties in Spain, the stamp duty AJD (Actos Jurídicos Documentados), whose rate is 1.5% of the value stated in the notarial deed.
 This tax covers the formal documentation of the transaction and is mandatory for all new properties.
-Notary and registration fees when buying from a developer are slightly higher than for resale properties and total 800-1,800 euros.
+Notary and registration fees when buying from a developer are slightly higher than for used properties and amount to a total of 800-1800 euro.

-The total cost of purchasing a new property in Costa Blanca therefore amounts to 12-13% of the purchase value.
-For an apartment priced at 300,000 euro, you should prepare for an additional 36,000-39,000 euro of costs, which must be paid at the completion of the transaction at the notary.
-These costs of buying an apartment in Spain are significantly higher than in many Central and Eastern European countries, so proper budget preparation is essential.
+The total cost of buying a new property in Costa Blanca is therefore 12-13% of the purchase value.
+For an apartment priced at 300,000 euro, you should be prepared for an additional 36,000-39,000 euro in costs, which must be paid when finalizing the transaction at the notary.
+These property purchase costs in Spain are significantly higher than in many Central and Eastern European countries, so proper budget preparation is essential.

 New developer apartments in Costa Blanca with balconies, palm trees and a large communal pool

-What are the property maintenance costs in Costa Blanca
+What are the costs of maintaining property in Costa Blanca

-After purchasing a property, owners must account for regular, annual property ownership costs, which are necessary to include when calculating investment returns.
+After purchasing a property, owners must be prepared for regular, annual property ownership costs, which are essential to include when calculating investment profitability.
 The main local tax is IBI (Impuesto sobre Bienes Inmuebles), the Spanish equivalent of the Polish property tax.
-The IBI rate in Costa Blanca is 0.4-1.1% of the cadastral value of the property (not the market value, which is usually higher), which in practice translates to a typical cost of 300-800 euros per year for an apartment.
-IBI bills are issued by SUMA (the local tax agency) in July each year and can be paid in a single installment or spread over quarterly payments.
+The IBI rate in Costa Blanca is 0.4-1.1% of the cadastral value of the property (not the market value, which is usually higher), which in practice translates to a typical cost of 300-800 euro per year for an apartment.
+IBI bills are issued by SUMA (the local tax agency) every July and can be paid in one installment or spread over quarterly installments.

-Garbage collection fee (Tasa de Basura) is another mandatory local cost amounting to 50-150 euros per year, depending on the municipality and the size of the property.
+Waste collection fee (Tasa de Basura) is another mandatory local cost amounting to 50-150 euro per year, depending on the municipality and the size of the property.
 In some municipalities this fee is included in the IBI bill, in others it is issued as a separate document.
-Community association (Comunidad de Propietarios) is a cost for apartment owners in multi-family buildings, covering maintenance of common areas, cleaning, elevator maintenance, lighting or the communal pool.
-Fees range from 300 to 1,200 euros per year for apartments, while villas in gated communities with developed infrastructure (pool, security, green areas) can generate costs 600-2,000 EUR per year.
+Housing community (Comunidad de Propietarios) is a cost applicable to apartment owners in multi-family buildings, covering maintenance of common areas, cleaning, elevator maintenance, lighting or the communal pool.
+Fees range from 300 to 1,200 euro per year for apartments, while villas in gated communities with developed infrastructure (pool, security, green areas) can generate costs of 600-2,000 euro per year.

-Property insurance is an expense 200-600 EUR per year, and it is required for mortgage financing and strongly recommended for all owners.
-The policy should cover at least building insurance against fire, flooding and other damage, and optionally contents and liability insurance.
-For properties rented to tourists an extended policy covering this type of activity is recommended.
+Property insurance is an expense of 200-600 euro per year, and it is mandatory when financed with a mortgage and strongly recommended for all owners.
+The policy should cover at least building insurance against fire, flooding and other damage, and optionally also contents insurance and liability coverage.
+For properties rented out to tourists an extended policy covering this type of activity is recommended.

-Utility costs for occupied properties are an additional monthly expense worth including in the budget.
-Electricity in Spain costs on average 50-150 EUR per month depending on the size of the apartment and the use of air conditioning (which significantly raises bills in the summer).
-Water is a relatively small expense of 30-60 EUR per month, although during droughts some municipalities may introduce additional charges.
-Internet and television is a cost of 40-80 EUR per month for packages offered by major operators such as Movistar, Orange or Vodafone, providing fast fiber-optic internet and access to Spanish and international channels.
+Utility costs for occupied properties are an additional monthly expense that is worth including in the budget.
+Electricity in Spain costs on average 50-150 euro per month depending on the size of the apartment and the use of air conditioning (which significantly increases bills in the summer).
+Water is a relatively small expense of 30-60 euro per month, although during periods of drought some municipalities may introduce additional charges.
+Internet and television cost 40-80 euro per month for packages offered by major providers such as Movistar, Orange or Vodafone, providing fast fiber-optic internet and access to Spanish and international channels.

 Modern Costa Blanca apartment with a kitchenette, dining area and a terrace with panoramic sea views